Get started with C++ in Visual Studio

 You don't need to be familiar with C++ to complete this quickstart, but you should be familiar with some general programming and debugging concepts.
 The Visual Studio documentation doesn't teach you how to program in C++.
 A good guide to C++ learning resources is the Get started page on the ISO C++ website.

-To follow along, you need a copy of Visual Studio 2017 version 15.3 or later, with the Desktop development with C++ workload installed.
+To follow along, you need a copy of Visual Studio 2017 with the Desktop development with C++ workload installed.
 For a fast guide to installation, see Install C++ support in Visual Studio.

 Create a console app

-If it's not running yet, start Visual Studio.
+If it's not running yet, open Visual Studio.

 After you open Visual Studio, you can see the three basic parts of the IDE: tool windows, menus and toolbars, and the main window space.
 Tool windows are docked on the left and right sides of the app window.
 The Quick Launch box, the menu bar, and the standard toolbar are found at the top.
 The center of the window contains the Start Page.
 When you open a solution or project, editors and designers appear in this space.
 When you develop an app, most of your time is spent in this central area.